vstanyshevskyy/obobruiko/content/questionnaires/phq-9-patient-health-questionnaire-9.md

     bookConsultationButtonText: Book Consultation
     bookConsultationButtonLink: https://cal.com/psychologist-olesia-bobruiko-iudrdc/50-min-consultation
     results:
-      - text: Minimal depression or none.
-Does not require intervention.
-The obtained result is an assumption; for a more thorough diagnosis, consult a mental health professional—psychologist, psychotherapist, or psychiatrist.
+      - resultSummary: Minimal depression or none.
+        text: Does not require intervention.
+The obtained result is an assumption; for a more thorough diagnosis, consult a mental health professional—psychologist, psychotherapist, or
+          psychiatrist.